 1. Buy a shell

-After recently buying my first shell jacket I am now converted.
+After buying my first shell jacket I was converted.
 Traditionally most ski jackets are insulated, which is great in cold conditions but a nightmare when it’s warm or when you’re exerting yourself.
 A shell jacket is essentially a breathable, waterproof, and durable thin layer.
 A good shell will protect you against wind and rain and you can use layers underneath to control your temperature.

 2. Choose the best brand

 It’s easy to become a brand snob when choosing a ski jacket.
 However, when it comes to buying a ski jacket sometimes it pays to be snobby.
-Arc’teryx and Norrona make great ski jackets with the best materials – but they do come at a cost.
-Sweet Protection and Helly Hansen make good quality jackets that are slightly cheaper.
+Haglöfs, Arc’teryx, Kjus, and Norrona make great ski jackets with the best materials – but they do come at a cost.
+Sweet Protection, Scott, Peak Performance, and Helly Hansen make good quality jackets that are slightly less expensive.

 3. Find the best shape